 Photo Courtesy of FWS

 Sam D. Hamilton Noxubee National Wildlife Refuge is located in three counties (Noxubee, Oktibbeha, and Winston) and was created from lands obtained through the 1930s Resettlement Administration.
 The refuge consists of pine and hardwood forest types which provide unique habitat types that the endangered red-cockaded woodpecker relies on.
 This population of woodpeckers is one of only four sites the species can be seen in the state.
-In addition, many neotropical migratory bird species greatly benefit from the variety of habitats the refuge provides.
-Four green-tree reservoirs (GTRs), two major lakes (Bluff Lake – 900 acres and Loakfoma Lake – 400 acres), 16 small impoundments, and assorted wetland areas provide important habitat for the wood stork, American alligator, bald eagle, and wintering waterfowl.
+In addition, many neotropical migratory bird species benefit from the variety of habitats the refuge provides.
+Assorted water and wetland areas provide important habitat for the wood stork, American alligator, bald eagle, and wintering waterfowl.
 The refuge is enjoyed by over 150,000 visitors annually who participate in activities including fishing, hunting, hiking, wildlife photography, wildlife observation, environmental education, and research.

 Volunteer Heavy Equipment Operator

-We are looking for volunteers that are available throughout the fall/winter months, but the start and end dates for this position are very flexible.
-Volunteers will commit to working at the refuge 32 hours a week, 3-4 days a week, typically starting around 7:00 am.
+We are targeting volunteers that are available throughout the fall/winter months, but the start and end dates for this position are very flexible and are available throughout year.
+Volunteers will commit to working at the refuge 24 hours a week, 3-4 days a week, typically starting around 7:00 am.
 Both individuals and couples are welcome to apply.

 We are seeking volunteers to serve as heavy equipment operators.
-We expect to utilize at least two volunteers to supplement our refuge heavy equipment operators.
-Our volunteers perform similar duties as our refuge heavy equipment operators.
-These duties include: operating all heavy equipment in a safe and effective manner according to refuge policies; performing daily safety and maintenance checks; cleaning heavy equipment as scheduled and/or required; ensuring that heavy equipment is safely and securely stored; advising refuge staff of any requirements for maintenance or repairs; participating in routine maintenance; maintaining roads in order to ensure safe roadways within the refuge; and performing other related duties.
+Duties include: operating all heavy equipment in a safe and effective manner according to refuge policies; performing daily safety and maintenance checks; cleaning heavy equipment as scheduled and/or required; ensuring that heavy equipment is safely and securely stored; advising refuge staff of any requirements for maintenance or repairs; participating in routine maintenance; maintaining roads in order to ensure safe roadways within the refuge; and performing other related duties.
 Individual volunteer projects are flexible and will be assigned once the volunteer starts working at the refuge.